kubernetes/website/content/en/docs/concepts/workloads/pods/ephemeral-containers.md

 {{< /note >}}

 The examples in this section demonstrate how ephemeral containers appear in the API.
-You would normally use a `kubectl` plugin for troubleshooting that automates these steps.
+You would normally use `kubectl alpha debug` or another `kubectl` [plugin](/docs/tasks/extend-kubectl/kubectl-plugins/) to automate these steps rather than invoking the API directly.

 Ephemeral containers are created using the `ephemeralcontainers` subresource of Pod, which can be demonstrated using `kubectl --raw`.
 First describe